team-jwd/cold-brew/readme.md

 * *events*: An array of names of events that fire on the RTCPeerConnection object in the browser
 * *options*: An object of configuration options.
 The following options are supported:
-  * inOrder: If true, the returned promise will only resolve if the events occurred in the same order as the passed-in array.
+  * *inOrder*: If true, the returned promise will only resolve if the events occurred in the same order as the passed-in array.
              Defaults to `false` if not provided.
+  * *label*: String label for an RTCPeerConnection.
+If provided, the returned promise will only resolve if the events given in the *events* array fire on the RTCPeerConnection that was given the specified label when it was created with the [coldBrewRTC](#cold-brew-rtc) factory function.
+If not, the promise will resolve if the provided events fire on _any_ RTCPeerConnection object that exists in the browser.

 Returns: A promise that will resolve with a truthy value when the specified events have fired on the RTCPeerConnection object in the browser.
 Note: This